 After taking our tour of the shops we walked through the nursery towards the café while admiring the large variety of trees, plants and garden art.
 A musician set up on the small stage next to the koi pond provided added ambiance.
 A very nice touch!

-High-Hand Café is very popular, particularly on the weekend, so the friend we were visiting made reservations at the café in advance.
-We were glad she did as we were getting hungry and therefore appreciated being immediately seated.
+High-Hand Café is very popular, particularly on the weekend, so our friend had made reservations in advance.
+We were glad she did as we were getting hungry, and appreciated being immediately seated.

 The setting of the High-Hand Café is very attractive, with lots of greenery.
 It was a warm day, but the ceiling fans in the section in which we were seated kept the air circulating.